vikilpet/python-multithreaded-file-download-script/README.md

 # Download All Files From Webpage

 ### Features
-- Download, print or copy found links to files
+- Download, print or copy found links to files.
-- Multi-threaded download
+- Multi-threaded download.
-- Different settings (cookies, regexp) for different sites
+- Different settings (cookies, regexp) for different sites.

 ### Usage
 1. Copy url to clipboard